 Some children are much more receptive later in the day, or after a period of play or outdoor activity.
 Some children like complete structure and to know what they’re going to be doing when.
 Others learn best with a more autonomous approach.
 It’s fine to plan timetables round how they best achieve.

-- It doesn’t really matter when or for how long a child does something – as in clock time – like it would in a school environment for example.
+It doesn’t really matter when or for how long a child does something – as in clock time – like it would in a school environment for example.

-The beauty of home educating is that it gives an opportunity to design real life schedules – for living as well as working.
+The beauty of home educating is that it gives an opportunity to design real-life schedules – for living as well as working.

-Help them understand how they can achieve aims and goals, and remain purposeful by organising themselves effectively.
+Help them understand how they can achieve aims and goals, and remain purposeful by organising themselves independently and effectively.
 This builds essential life skills like taking charge of their own education, motivation and independence.

-Whilst we were home schooling we used timetables at intermittent periods to help us achieve, to keep tabs on what was being achieved and when, and to help us reach certain goals.
+Whilst we were homeschooling, we used timetables at intermittent periods to help us achieve, to keep tabs on what was being achieved and when, and to help us reach certain goals.
 But it was not a compulsory part of our learning process; we showed the children how it was a valuable tool but at other times learning autonomously without timetables worked just as well.

 This flexible attitude did in no way hamper them when they went on to further and higher education.
 What it did do was to teach them how to organise their own study periods effectively, whereas some of their peers, who’d been in an imposed timetabled learning structure all their previous life, found that more difficult.